maheshkukreja/CheatSheetSeries/cheatsheets/Cross-Site_Request_Forgery_Prevention_Cheat_Sheet.md

 #### XMLHttpRequest (Native JavaScript)

-XMLHttpRequest's open() method can be overridden to set the `anti-csrf-token` header whenever the `open()` method is invoked next.
+XMLHttpRequest's open() method can be overridden to set the `X-CSRF-Token` header whenever the `open()` method is invoked next.
 The function `csrfSafeMethod()` defined below will filter out the safe HTTP methods and only add the header to unsafe HTTP methods.

 This can be done as demonstrated in the following code snippet: